daurnimator/lua-http/doc/modules/http.hsts.md

 Add new directives to the store about the given `host`. `directives` should be a table of directives, which *must* include the key `"max-age"`.

+Returns a boolean indicating if the item was accepted.

 ### `hsts_store:remove(host)` <!-- --> {#http.hsts:remove}